Ready to find the perfect college degree?

 In addition to education and training, successful dentists have qualities that improve their skill and overall happiness.
 Not having one of these qualities doesn’t exclude you from dentistry, but having them helps improve your quality of life as a dentist.
 Below are various skills and characteristics of successful dentists.

 Manual dexterity is critical to the job of a dentist.
 Dentists work with their hands using tools in tight, compact spaces.
-They must be good with their hands in order to ensure patient safety.
+They must be good with their hands to ensure patient safety.

 Effective communication skills